noblex08/dsa_capstone_project_amazon/README.md

 # 📦 Amazon Product Review Analysis

-This project is part of the **DSA Data Analysis Capstone**.
+This project is part of the **DSA Data Analysis Capstone Project**.
 It involves an in-depth exploratory data analysis of Amazon product reviews and pricing data.
 The goal is to uncover actionable insights that can help guide product strategy, marketing efforts, and customer engagement.

 ---